Iceland legal and accounting and tax considerations in 2023

 Legal and Compliance

 - An Iceland LLC or private limited company is not required to appoint a manager;

 - The board of directors of an LLC shall consist of one or more members, each of whom shall be a natural person.
 The power to appoint and remove directors is governed by the provisions of a company’s constitution.

 - Iceland has signed over 40 double taxation and tax information exchange treaties with countries including France, Canada and UK;

-- Healy Consultants Group PLC will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparing financial accounting records and iv) preparing forecasts, budgets, sensitivity analysis and other services;
+- Healy Consultants Group will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparing financial accounting records and iv) preparing forecasts, budgets, sensitivity analysis and other services;

 - Companies conducting international business are advised not to register trademarks in Iceland, as they do not offer international protection.